 I've been teaching and blogging on the topic of how we use social media for quite a few years now.
 So it may come as a surprise that until recently I had never seriously considered the idea of taking an extended break from it.
 I had only logged off for a few days here and there.
 That included time in places with limited or no internet access.
 These were helpful bursts that definitely developed good disciplines in my life.
 But an all out social media detox was never on the table.
 I had struggled to balance my strong stance on prioritizing face to face relationships with my growing calling to work in the area of social media.

-God had lead me to work in it, so how could I justify leaving it?
+I worked in social media, so how could I justify leaving it?

 We had been anticipating this moment for 9 months.
 Thousands were spent on flights that allowed the room to be full of our family.
 A family that is usually scattered about the globe.
 As I passed around my daughter I couldn't help but feel blessed.
 This was one of many moments I knew I would be having this month.
 Moments that would be remembered for a lifetime.
 Just weeks earlier I had decided to go on my phone and delete three very specific apps; Facebook, Twitter and Instagram.
 My social media world.
 For this season I wanted to make sure my focus was 100% in this room.
 That my eyes were on my daughter and my conversations were with my family.